gmaher/ai_posts/contextual_summarization/post.md

     {final_summary}
     """
     ```
-    The final answer is then generated using the complete summary to address the user's query effectively.
+    The final answer is then generated using the complete summary to address the user's query.

-### Testing Out The Code
+### Testing Contextual Summarization on Earnings Report
+To test the code I downloaded Alphabest's Q3 2024 earnings report.
 If we now run the code with different queries, we will see that we get detailed answers of our queries about the earnings report (for the generated summaries see the appendix).

 For example, using the query `How did the performance compare to last quarter?`, the answer we get is: